 S.E.A.
-Aquarium and Conservation International have embarked on a project which aims to tag 30 manta rays using Fastlock Global Positioning System (GPS) based tags over a 12 month period.
+Aquarium and Conservation International embarked on a project which aimed to tag 30 manta rays using Fastlock Global Positioning System (GPS) based tags over a 12 month period.

 The project, launched in September 2014, will see the teams make their way across Indonesia to locate manta populations in areas such as Bali, Raja Ampat, Berau, and Komodo.
 We have updates from the study.

 A GPS system, just like the systems commonly used in phones or in cars, provides location and time information near real time.
 The data we receive once attached to a manta can show movement and migration patterns through the ocean.
 The more we understand the lives of manta rays, the more we can do to protect them.